Blog-Reference and Blog-Reference on Nov 8

 These formal foundations are conceptually and logically defective because Keynes never came to grips with profit.
 Methodologically, Keynes’ hardcore premises are forever unacceptable.

 In Samuelson’s synthesis, the defective Walrasian microfoundations and the defective Keynesian macrofoundations were cobbled together.
-Samuelson’s textbook consisted of two well-balanced halves: micro and macro.
+Samuelson’s textbook consisted of two well-balanced halves: microeconomics and macroeconomics.
 Needless to emphasize that both halves did not logically fit together.

 Science is committed to material and formal consistency.
 Samuelson’s textbook had ― with a probability close to 1 ― the lowermost scientific content of all textbooks ever written.
 Supply-demand-equilibrium will forever stand out as the silliest model in the history of sciences.